SCWang01/Two_Stage_Allocation/Readme.md

 # Readme

 This project corresponds to the paper **"A Two-Stage Profit Allocation Method for Virtual Power Plants Considering Uncertainties"**.
+This paper has been accepted and published.
 This repository provides partial code and interface structures for our research project.
 It aims to:

 - Show the core implementation structure.
 - Help reviewers or interested researchers understand or partially reproduce the results;
 - Serve as a basis for full open-sourcing in the future.
 - Update for the 10,50 member case.
-The detailed illustration is in the readme of case4-4
+The detailed illustration is in the README  of case4-4

-❗ This project is finished and submitted.
-Please do not reuse or redistribute without permission.

 ##  Project Structure